Apostolic-Prophetic movement

-The Apostolic-Prophetic movement (AP movement) is a US-based Christian movement founded in the early 2000s.
-It is a network of non-denominational alliances of independent churches and ministries.
+The Apostolic-Prophetic movement (AP movement) is a US-based Christian movement founded in the early 2000s, primarily consisting of non-denominational alliances of independent churches and ministries.

-Overview

-The AP movement is rooted in the Charismatic movement, and is active in the Charismatic, Pentecostal, Third-Wave and Prophetic groups.
+The AP movement is rooted in the Charismatic movement, and is active in the Charismatic, Pentecostal, Third-Wave and prophetic groups.
 The movement believes in restoring elements of what it calls the five-fold ministry, based on Ephesians 4:11-13.
 Apostles, prophets, evangelists, pastors, and teachers are considered legitimate offices of the church and are seen as prayer warriors, responsible for ushering in the return of Jesus and the Kingdom of God through prayer.
-According to one source, the coalition is active across the US and about 40 other countries, and includes several hundred members, international training centers, and communication networks.